JRuizM01/Dimensional-Modeling-Snowlfake/README.md

 **MILESTONES:**
-- Identified the necessary tables needed for the star schema of each process (See Business Matrix)
+- Identified the necessary tables needed for the star schema of each process (See Business Matrix --> Business Matrix JensenCo.png)
+- Created an ERD through LucidChart for each business process:
+      -